 Y’all, that is not how that works.

 If your book is good, and you know it–maybe not great, and you know it–if you’d be happy with any contract, if you’d be happy with a small publishing house, make sure you look into small publishers like you do agents.
-For the most part, you do NOT need an agent to get a contract with a small publisher.
-Almost all of them will take an author submitted manuscript.
+You do NOT need an agent to get a contract with a small publisher.
+Almost all of them will take an author-submitted manuscript.
 Some will even take the submission though their website says they won’t.
 I sure wouldn’t test someone who I wanted to accept my book, though, so be careful, ask around, Google is your friend.

 The job of an agent is to gather names of acquiring editors at publishing houses, similar to how you did with the agents at each agency.
+Except these are people they have a personal connection with.
 Acquiring editors are the ones who actually buy your book for the publisher.
 Agents rely on a network of colleagues.
 Without those connections, you might as well be Barney the Dinosaur with a romance novel.
 You’re getting nowhere.
 When I first became an agent, the only contracts I could make for my clients were the small to mid-size publishers because I didn’t have the connections yet.
 Even agents have a hierarchy.

 With a small publisher, like I said before, the agent is not required to make the pitch.
 Most small publishers use a standard non-negotiable contract.
-So there is NO negotiating for the agent to do.
-They pitch to the house, then sign the contract with you and get 15% of all your future profits.
+So, there is NO negotiating for the agent to do.
+They would simply pitch to the house, then sign the contract with you and get 15% of all your future profits.

 I want to tack on here two other blog posts I wrote on the subject: How Do I Choose My Agent?
 And Finding the Right Agent.
 In these articles I go into more detail and the second one, finding the right agent, details the publishing journey from start to finish.